Bulbophyllum singaporeanum

 Bulbophyllum singaporeanum is a species of orchid in the genus Bulbophyllum.
 This species has leaves that are about 30 cm long and 4 cm wide, glossy green on top and slightly purple below.
 The inflorescence bears a cluster of small flowers.
 They are a pale purplish-green, with dark purple spotsand a magenta coloured lip.
 They emit an unpleasant odour of rotting fish or the smell of anchovies which leads to believe that they are pollinated by flies.
-They are native to Borneo and Malaysia.
+The first specimen was collected in Singapore in 1889 and they are native to Borneo and Malaysia.